Advice

 What causes Alzheimer's disease

-Over time the disease causes certain parts to become smaller.
+Over time the disease causes brain cells to die and certain parts of the brain to shrink.
 It also reduces the amount of important chemicals needed to send messages around the brain.
+Although amyloid plays an important role in Alzheimer's disease, it does not represent the whole picture.

 There is currently no cure for Alzheimer’s disease.
 However, treatments may temporarily ease some symptoms or slow down their progression in some people.